Disease Guide ·Urinary Tract Infection ·2026

 UTI Coverage Basics

-Most comprehensive pet insurance policies cover UTI diagnosis and treatment, including urinalysis, urine culture, antibiotics, and follow-up care.
-Standard 14-day illness waiting period applies.
-Emergency treatment for urinary blockage (a related but more severe condition) is also typically covered.
+Most comprehensive policies cover UTI diagnosis and treatment: urinalysis, urine culture, antibiotics, follow-up.
+Standard 14-day waiting period applies.
+Emergency blockage treatment typically covered.

 Red flag · Pre-existing